 Best, Cheap Brooklyn Neighborhoods for Renters

-To be able to talk about best, cheap Brooklyn neighborhoods for renters, we came up with the list of least expensive neighborhoods.
+To be able to talk about the best, cheap Brooklyn neighborhoods for renters, we came up with a list of the least expensive neighborhoods.
 Today, we will talk about:

 - Crown Heights

 Each of these locations is an opportunity waiting to be discovered.
 Before you sell your home and move to Brooklyn, let’s look at where you can go.

 If you are searching for a perfect balance between families and younger people, Crown Heights is the place for you.
 It is just a 30-minute commute away from Manhattan.
 The 2, 3, 4, and 5 trains are connecting directly to A and C trains, and this will make your life easier.

 Median rent is around $2,600 per month, which is cheaper than Clinton Hill or Prospect Heights.
 Nevertheless, Crown Heights is an equally convenient choice for your family.
 The reason why this wonderful community is on the list of best, cheap Brooklyn neighborhoods for renters is its diversity and positive vibe.
 Crown Heights had its rough times in the past, but the crime rate has notably dropped in the past ten years.
 This neighborhood is now home to a mix of Caribbean and Jewish-Orthodox communities.
 There are many carnivals and parades in Crown Heights that draw in many people during the year.

 Our list of best, cheap Brooklyn neighborhoods for renters now takes you right between Prospect Park and Greenwood Cemetery.
 Here is where you will find this attractive family-oriented block.
 On the other hand, if you are a young individual eager to relax and have some fun, take a step into one of the easy-going bars and restaurants, such as Butterfunk Kitchen or The Double Windsor.